jberenike/jberenike.github.io/teaching.md

 13) K. Engfer: Narrative voice and focalisation in Rilke's Poems on David and Soul, Zweitbetreuerin.

 14) E. Schiffmann: The sensitive protagonist in Chr.
 F. Gellert's comedy.
 An analysis of character constellation, Zweitbetreuerin.

-_MA Theses_
-1) G. Roth-Kleyer.
-Using text mining techniques to understand the self.
-Applied digital Philosophy. [working title] Erstbetreuerin.

-2) S. Reith: Creative Writing by ‘Écriture Automatique‘: A viable resource for supporting highly gifted pupils in regular language education?
-Zweitbetreuerin.

-3) C. Engfer: Die Funktion der Farben in Canettis Roman Die Blendung.
-Zweitbetreuerin.

-4) A. Tietje: More than literary convention.
-A quantitative drama analysis assessing measurability of epoch features.
-Zweitbetreuerin.

-5) L. Stöckicht: Sentiment Analysis as a quantitative digital method in literature and film studies.
-Zweitbetreuerin.

-6) G. Rotari: Kafka’s style.
-A Quantitative Analysis.
-Zweitbetreuerin.

 ### Department of Language and Communication, VU University Amsterdam, NL